stephwright/open-data-training/README.md

 * [Exercises] (/Materials/Exercises/)
 * [Handouts] (/Materials/Handouts/)

-Feel free to fork, hack, use, do whatever you'd like with these.
-(See License information below.)
+Our first priority is to create modules based off the Primers linked above so we can expand the network of trainers of open data best practices.

+If you'd like to contribute to this project, please check out the [Contribution Guidelines] (CONTRIBUTING.md) for guidelines and tasks specific to this project.
+No coding is required!

 If you'd like to see our current plan for development of this program, check out our [Roadmap] (/planning/ROADMAP.md).

-If you'd like to help out in development of new or existing open data training resources, check out the [Contribution Guidelines] (CONTRIBUTING.md).

 If you are looking for more information on Mozilla Science Lab, please see our [website](https://www.mozillascience.org/).

-## Authors
+## Current Authors
 * [Stephanie Wright] (https://github.com/stephwright), Open Data Training Lead, Mozilla Science Lab
 * [Zannah Marsh] (https://github.com/zee-moz), Instructional Designer, Mozilla Science Lab